 With little fanfare, Mr. Perlman in 2011 made a dramatic call to return all outside capital promptly to his investors.
 In the months preceding that decision, Mr. Perlman had already quietly liquidated all of the fund’s portfolio, thereby eliminating exposure to what he felt was an impending period of poor market conditions and a lack of distressed investment opportunities -- the kind that Scottwood always liked to invest in.

-In his letter to investors, Mr. Perlman made it clear at that time in mid-2011 that in his opinion cash was the safest place to have their money.
+In his letter to investors, Mr. Perlman made it clear at that time in mid-2011 that cash was the safest place to have their money.
 His investors were thankful, as none had made any requests to remove their capital from the fund, and all were happy to receive their money promptly.
-Immediately following the return of capital, financial markets melted down from the European debt crisis.
+The timing was prescient, as immediately following the return of capital, financial markets melted down from the European debt crisis.

-In terms of financial performance, the short history of Scottwood Capital is one of alpha generation and being uncorrelated to the markets, two sought after, and elusive, goals of hedge funds.
+In terms of financial performance, the short history of Scottwood Capital is one of alpha generation and having little correlation with the financial markets, two sought after, and elusive, goals of hedge funds.

-Back in 2002, the firm’s first full year in existence, the financial markets were very unstable; most fell between 10 and 20 percent, and nearly all hedge funds and other asset managers mirrored that performance.
+Back in 2002, the firm’s first full year in existence, the financial markets were grappling with a recession and were very unstable; most fell between 10 and 20 percent, and nearly all hedge funds and other asset managers mirrored that performance.
 Scottwood, by contrast, gained a net 10 percent for 2002, Notably, the firm avoided many disastrous investments, like WorldCom, that attracted throes of hedge funds.

-In 2008, another year of extreme volatility, Mr. Perlman raised the fund's cash level to 100% in anticipation of the market’s free fall later in the year.
+In 2008, another year of extreme volatility in the midst of the financial crisis, Mr. Perlman raised Scottwood's cash level to 100% in anticipation of the market’s free fall later in the year.
 Scottwood only lost 7.65% that year (its worst year ever), compared to 19% for the hedge fund industry and 38% for the S&P 500 stock index.

 But, it was Edward Perlman's fair treatment of his investors, not just his returns, that stood out in 2008.
 While many hedge funds engaged in the practice of “gating,” or limiting investors’ withdrawals, and antagonized investors by placing many of their investments in side pockets, Scottwood Capital Management avoided both practices.
 In fact, the firm gladly helped out its clients by sending them money back that they could not otherwise redeem from other hedge funds who gated them.
 Thankful investors rewarded Scottwood by returning to the fund the very next year, loyal actions that are rare in the hedge fund industry.